 Animated illustrations of ladybirds, bumblebees and dragonflies flew and hopped across the home screen as user moved their mouse around in a fun new piece of functionality; both The Drum and Prolific North picked up on the story.

 We were chuffed to add another charity client to our roster in August.

 We’re working with Sue Ryder to help them deliver greater engagement with supporters, and encourage regular donations through digital channels.
 News of our appointment made it on to Campaign and Design Week.

-The month got off to a great start when we were ranked the top Elite agency outside London -- and fourth overall -- in a UK-wide Digital Census conducted by The Drum.
-And we were especially pleased to also be ranked third in the 'peer' poll section; it's great to know that we're rated highly by our fellow digital agencies as well as our clients.
+The month got off to a great start when we were ranked the top Elite agency outside London — and fourth overall — in a UK-wide Digital census.
+And we were especially pleased to also be ranked third in the ‘peer’ poll section; it’s great to know that we’re rated highly by our fellow digital agencies as well as our clients.

 September saw the launch of our Visit Blackpool campaign, designed to remind traditional family holidaymakers of the seaside town’s appeal.
 Incorporating an app and microsite, the campaign encourages visitors to upload their ‘best Blackpool moments’ to win competition prizes, and then share their entry via social channels.
 The story appeared on the Bdaily and Marketing Week sites, amongst others.

 October brought one of our highest profile projects of the year: the re-launch of HMV.com.

 Our collaborative approach was very much in evidence here, with the user experience, strategy, design, developer, SEO and content writing teams all working hard together to deliver the finished product — a site that reflects HMV’s in-store experience and credibility by providing visitors with quality, easy-to-access editorial content.